Pablodeharo/llm-relational-db/README.md

 By default, the agent is configured with a **PostgreSQL read-only tool**, but it can be extended with additional tools or data sources.

 ---

+## Model Backend Architecture

+The agent uses a **pluggable backend system** to load and run language models in a flexible and hardware-aware way.

+All model execution is abstracted behind a common interface, allowing the agent to switch seamlessly between **CPU and GPU inference**, different runtimes, and multiple model formats.

+### Supported Backends

+The backend system currently supports:

+#### 🔹 Transformers Backend
+- Based on **HuggingFace Transformers**
+- Supports **CPU and CUDA GPU**
+- Optional **4-bit / 8-bit quantization** via BitsAndBytes
+- Automatic device detection
+- Suitable for large models and GPU acceleration

+#### 🔹 llama.cpp Backend
+- Based on **llama.cpp** (`llama-cpp-python`)
+- Optimized for **CPU inference**
+- Supports **GGUF quantized models** (Q4, Q5, Q8)
+- Low memory footprint and fast startup
+- Ideal for local and resource-constrained environments

+### Unified Backend Interface

+All backends implement a shared abstract interface:

+- `load()` – load model into memory
+- `generate()` – generate text and optional tool calls
+- `unload()` – free system resources
+- `get_info()` – runtime model metadata
+- `supports_tool_calling()` – tool-call capability check

+This allows the agent to remain **backend-agnostic**, while the `ModelManager` decides which backend to use based on configuration and hardware availability.

+### Tool Calling Support

+Backend outputs are normalized into a standard response format:

+- Generated content
+- Parsed tool calls (JSON or ReAct format)
+- Token usage statistics
+- Latency metrics

+This ensures consistent agent behavior regardless of the underlying model runtime.

+### Production-Oriented Design

+The backend layer is designed with:
+- Clear separation of concerns
+- Asynchronous model loading and generation
+- Safe resource cleanup
+- Extensibility for future backends (e.g. vLLM)

+This makes the agent suitable for **local development, research, and backend deployment**.